mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Stun** an enemy.

 name:     Grand Strategos<br>
-text:     **Aspect**: Your BBS now also promotes up to 2 allied minions but costs 2 mana.
-Your deck may not contain any minion that costs more than 2 mana.
+text:     **Aspect**: Your BBS now also promotes up to 2 allied minions, but costs 2.
+Your deck may not contain any minion that costs more than 2.

 name:     Steadfast Formation<br>
 text:     Give allied minions in a 2x2 area **Provoke** and +1❤️.